Franklin-oliveira/learning_D3js/3-dynamic/README.md

 <br>

 ### Gapminder (clone)
 Here is a slightly more complicated example that clearly illustrates how the D3 update pattern works.
+The original graphic was presented by Hans Rosling in this [TED Talk](https://www.youtube.com/watch?v=hVimVzgtD6w&t=5s).

 <p align='center'>
     <img src="./prints/gapminder-example.gif">